11. Matrices and other arrays#

 ## b 2 4 6

-It is still a numeric matrix, but the presentation thereof is slightly prettified.
+It is still a numeric matrix, but its presentation has been slightly prettified.

 outer applies an elementwisely vectorised function on each pair of elements from two vectors, forming a two-dimensional result grid.
-Based on two calls to rep, implement it yourself.
+Implement it yourself based on two calls to rep. Some examples:

 outer(c(x=1, y=10, z=100), c(a=1, b=2, c=3, d=4), "*") # multiplication